Skip to main content

 ME 710.W01: Media Innovation

 The most important characteristic of emerging media is that it is new.
 Baseline concepts such as where good ideas come from, how innovation moves through society, and the relationship of emerging media to existing media are explored.
-Students will develop a set of tools that enable them to assess the potential use and impact of emerging media.
+Students develop a set of tools that enable them to assess the potential use and impact of emerging media.

 3.0 credits, typically runs in the spring semester, regularly taught by Dr. Elliot King and Prof. April Newton